-2 Insolvency in the cash-flow sense means inability to pay debts as and when they fall due.
-See further Kristin van Zwieten, Goode on Principles of Corporate Insolvency Law [4-15] et seq.
+2 At least in the cash-flow sense, i.e. in the sense of firms' inability to pay debts as and when they fall due, but also potentially in the balance-sheet sense (insufficiency of assets relative to liabilities).
+See further KRISTIN VAN ZWIETEN, GOODE ON PRINCIPLES OF CORPORATE INSOLVENCY LAW [4-15] et seq.
 (5th ed.
 2018).

-exceeds costs when the lockdown is lifted.3 In the meantime, however, they may default on debts as they fall due.
-Importantly, such default is not premised on the business having external debt finance: since businesses typically have fixed costs under executory contracts (for example, periodically accruing wage or lease liabilities, which once accrued constitute a debt), they are at risk of default even in the absence of financial creditors.
+a turnover that exceeds operating costs), but in many cases this will not be so.
+In the case of a jurisdiction in 'lockdown', many businesses that suffer a loss of revenue may reasonably be expected to again achieve a turnover that exceeds costs when the lockdown is lifted.3 In the meantime, however, they may default on debts as they fall due.
+Importantly, such default is not premised on the business having external debt finance: since businesses typically have fixed costs under executory contracts (for example, periodically accruing wage or lease liabilities, which, once accrued, constitute a debt), they are at risk of default even in the absence of financial creditors.

-In this paper, we consider how states might respond to the emergence of a large cohort of newly defaulting business debtors, and suggest principles to guide the design of such responses.
-We take as our paradigm case a jurisdiction in which some form of 'lockdown' is imposed, which will almost inevitably result in a significant loss of revenue for multiple sectors of the real economy, simultaneously.
+In this paper, we consider how states might respond to the emergence of a large cohort of newly defaulting business debtors, and we suggest principles to guide the design of such responses.
+We take as our paradigm case a jurisdiction in which some form of 'lockdown' is imposed.
 We begin in Part I by identifying what we consider to be the problem for policymakers, namely that if revenue losses from a shutdown or reduced trading period are left to lie where they fall, the shock will be amplified (or, to put it another way, the adverse impact on the value of affected businesses will be increased), because of the costs of financial distress.
 Among these costs, we focus particularly on the risk that the assets of defaulting businesses will be sold at a 'fire-sale' price.
 Where such sales occur, losses to creditors and counterparties will be exacerbated, and, depending on the subsequent use of the assets, unemployment may increase.
-We explain how the risk of such 'fire sales' may arise even where assets can be shielded from uncoordinated 'grabs' by creditors, with a view to enabling a viable business to be sold as a going concern.
+We explain how this risk arises even where assets can be shielded from uncoordinated 'grabs' by creditors, with a view to enabling a viable business to be sold as a going concern.
 Such sales may not be achievable in current conditions.